Baby Boy Growth Chart: Measurements To Track Height & Weight

 Birth Weight Of Your Baby: It indicates how well you have nourished your baby during pregnancy.
 But, babies born with high birth weight grow slowly, and babies born with low birth weight grow faster.
 It is also known as ‘catch-down’ or ‘catch-up’ growth (7).

-Hereditary: Genes also play a significant role in baby’s growth.
-If both the parents are well-built and tall, your child is likely to be in a high percentile for height and weight.
+Hereditary: Genes also play a significant role in a baby’s growth.
+If both parents are well-built and tall, your child is likely to be in a high percentile for height and weight.
 Likewise, if both parents are lean and short, even the baby might be lighter and of a short stature.
 For example, people from different cultures have different heights.
 People from the Netherlands are normally tall whereas people from India are normally less tall.

 Minor Ailments: Illnesses like flu and ear infections have an effect on baby’s growth, but only temporary.
 He may not feel like drinking milk when he is ill, and this may affect his growth for a week or more.
 The growth returns to normal once he starts getting better.